-Temple Beth El is the largest Reform Jewish Congregation in the Rockland, and one of the larger ones in the Northern New Jersey region.
-Our new Rabbi Michael Churgel, Cantor Arlene Frank, and our lay leadership welcome you to join us.
+Temple Beth El has joined with Temple Beth Torah to become The Reform Temple of Rockland, Spring Valley Campus.
+Rabbi Michael Churgel, Cantor Arlene Frank, and our lay leadership welcome you to join us.

 The Kosher Food Pantry is changing what it distributes to families to better meet nutritional guidelines.
 TBE has been asked to donate at least 50 cans of beans each month.
 Beans are a good source of protein and fiber.